bow-swift/bow/README.md

 - `BowRxGenerators`: generators for Property-based Testing for data types in BowRx.
 - `BowBrightFuturesGenerators`: generators for Property-based Testing for data types in BowBrightFutures.

-Bow is available using CocoaPods, Carthage and Swift Package Manager.
+Bow is available using CocoaPods, Carthage, and Swift Package Manager.

 ### CocoaPods